 Tip 4.
 Become a Jack of All Trades: New and Old Skills for a Fintech CCO

-The inventory of hard and soft skills you need as a fintech Chief Compliance Officer turns into a long and intimidating list very quickly.
+The inventory of hard and soft skills you need as a fintech CCO turns into a long and intimidating list very quickly.
 Understanding how to build and run a compliance program is essential but not sufficient.

 At the same time as you must be a compliance professional, maintain appropriate licenses and credentials, and function as a senior leader, you need to be able to do the following equally well: